 A positive displacement pump, called a chemical metering pump, often referred to as a dosage pump, injects chemicals or other substances into water, gas, or steam.
 Most metering pumps are tiny and offer precise flow rates for optimal control.
 They provide the foundation of a comprehensive metering system made for automatic chemical dispersion.
 They are pumps made to measure flow control and deliver precise fluid volumes.
 To transfer the fluid, they use chambers for expansion and contraction.
 Metering pumps can pump a wide range of liquids, including corrosive liquids, acids, bases, and viscous liquids, with extreme accuracy Read More…

-Diaphragm Metering Pump
+More Chemical Metering Pump Manufacturers

 Factors to Consider When Choosing a Chemical Metering Pump